Prototype filter: Low-pass prototype

 The prototype is most often a low-pass filter with a 3 dB corner frequency of angular frequency ωc′ = 1 rad/s.
 Occasionally, frequency f = 1 Hz is used instead of ωc′ = 1.
 Likewise, the nominal or characteristic impedance of the filter is set to R = 1 Ω.

 In principle, any non-zero frequency point on the filter response could be used as a reference for the prototype design.
 For example, for filters with ripple in the passband, the corner frequency is usually defined as the highest frequency at maximum ripple rather than 3 dB.
 Another case is in image parameter filters (an older design method than the more modern network synthesis filters) which use the cut-off frequency rather than the 3 dB point since cut-off is a well-defined point in this type of filter.

 The prototype filter can only be used to produce other filters of the same class and order.
 For instance, a fifth-order Bessel filter prototype can be converted into any other fifth-order Bessel filter, but it cannot be transformed into a third-order Bessel filter or a fifth-order Chebyshev filter.

+A passive lumped low-pass prototype filter of fifth order and the T-topology might have the reactance: